nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --tls.certfile network.enabletls                PEM file containing the certificate for the server (also used as client certificate).
 Required when network.enabletls is `true`.
       --tls.certheader string                         Name of the HTTP header that will contain the client certificate when TLS is offloaded.
       --tls.certkeyfile tls.enable                    PEM file containing the private key of the server certificate.
 Required when tls.enable is `true`.
-      --tls.enabled tls.offload                       Whether to enable TLS for incoming and outgoing connections, which can be disabled for demo/development purposes.
-It is NOT meant for TLS offloading (see tls.offload). (default true)
       --tls.offload tls.certheader                    Whether to enable TLS offloading for incoming connections.
 If enabled tls.certheader must be configured as well.
       --tls.truststorefile string                     PEM file containing the trusted CA certificates for authenticating remote servers. (default "truststore.pem")
       --verbosity string                              Log level (trace, debug, info, warn, error) (default "info")